allegro/allegro.tech/_posts/2014-12-19-Designing-RESTful-API.md

 ##How to recognize a truly RESTful API?

-Basing on the example above we can extract some features that characterize a good RESTful API.
+Based on the example above we can extract some features that characterize a good RESTful API.
 It should:

 * be divided into separate links, constructed with nouns
 * obey HTTP specification, use proper methods and error codes